JayWood/the-seo-framework/readme.txt

 * Reworked: WPML shortlink URL now also redirect correctly when visited in special scenarios.
 * Improved: SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."
 * TODO Improved: The canonical URL now also allows page pagination.
+* Improved: LD+Json transient is also flushed on change within the SEO Settings page when the home page is a blog.
 * Improved: Robots tag generation time.
-* Removed: Shortlink URL from home page, as it's quite useless there.
+* TODO Fixed: The plugin timing indicator can be influenced by other header plugin times, now it's shows the real time, which can be lower is many cases.
 * Fixed: WPML query args canonical pagination links.
+* Fixed: Plausible description cache conflict when the home page has been switched from page to blog in the SEO settings page.
 * Fixed: WPML URL base structure check was done wrongfully, the canonical URL's are now fixed for multilingual pages.
-* Fixed: When description additions are disabled, the social description is no longer "title on blogname".
 * Fixed: Incorrect title counter length on all posts and pages when the home page title tagline has been removed.
 This issue was first encountered in version 2.5.0.
 * Fixed: The removal of title additions now correctly reflect on the title counter length when JavaScript is disabled.
 * Fixed: The removal of title additions are now also reflecting its setting on the placeholders within categories and tags.
+* Removed: Shortlink URL from home page, as it's quite useless there.
+* Removed: Page navigation confirmation warning when deleting post.

 http://testmijnphp7.nl/wp-admin/term.php?taxonomy=category&term_id=76&post_type=post&wp_http_referer=%2Fwp-admin%2Fedit-tags.php%3Ftaxonomy%3Dcategory